seachel/Treehehe/Report/report_notes.md

 Dec 19 goals:

-- merge design outline from proposal
+- merge design outline from proposal (if anything is applicable)

 - discussion: first draft (moved from Dec 17)